srorso/hyperion/README.BuildWIN.txt

    What is the easiest way to address this issue: copy win32.mak from an earlier SDK.
 And that is what many developers have done.

+DEPRECATED BUT SUPPORTED ALTERNATE WINBUILD DIRECTORY LOCATION

+   Hercules formerly expected the winbuild directory to be located within the hyperion directory tree, thus:

+   <topdir>\hyperion                  # Hercules source\build directory
+           \hyperion\winbuild         # Packages for Windows builds
+           \hyperion\winbuild\bzip2   # ..bzip2 compression
+           \hyperion\winbuild\pcre    # ..perl-compatible regular expr.
+           \hyperion\winbuild\zlib    # ..zip2 compression

+   This default is left over from early Cygwin/MinGW-based builds of Hercules under Windows and is deprecated.
+While it is currently supported, you are urged to move the winbuild directory to the same level as the hyperion directory.

+   Support for this directory location will be removed in a future release.